Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - Hildenbrand: Foundations fo Geometric Algebra Computing.
 Including CGA and using Gaalop.
 Basic GA knowledge is preferrable.
 - Hildenbrand: The Power of Geometric Algebra Computing.
 More from Gaalop and extensions of CGA into cubic, conic, quantum.

 There are a lot of free pdf articles and websites available.
-Additionally, the books from Dorst, Hildenbrand, Bayro-Corrochano, Vince, Hestenes, Sobczyk, MacDonald, Hitzer and many others are available.
+Additionally, the books from Dorst, Hildenbrand, Bayro-Corrochano, Vince, Hestenes, Sobczyk, MacDonald, Hitzer, Perwass and many others are available.
 Main topics are directed to robotics, geometry, physics and other.
 The newer books often include CGA.

+- Perwass: Aspects of Geometric Algebra in Euclidean, Projective and Conformal Space